jinzequn/Depth-image/README.md

 # Depth-image
-Show depth image based on OpenNI2 in Python
+Show depth image based on OpenNI2 with Python

-This is a python file for get depth image from kinect.